avinashsuvarna1186-design/My-Favourite-Agency-website_New/replit.md

 **Page Structure**
 - Multi-page application with client-side routing via Wouter
-- **Home Page** (`/`): Hero section with parallax effects, About section (Who We Are, tagline), Our Approach statement, Comparison section, Services, Work showcase, How We Work process, Our Story section (Vision/Mission cards, Brand Story, Team), Testimonials, Contact form
+- **Home Page** (`/`): Hero section with parallax effects, About section (Who We Are, tagline), Our Approach statement, Comparison section, Founders section, Department Showcase (team organized by specialization), Services, Enhanced Work section (detailed portfolio), Video Showreel, How We Work process, Testimonials, Contact form with FloatingCTA
 - **About Page** (`/about`): Dedicated page featuring Who We Are, agency tagline, followed by Vision/Mission cards, Brand Story, and team member profiles
 - Massive animated text sections between major content areas (ABOUT, SERVICES, WORK, OUR STORY, TESTIMONIALS, CONTACT on Home; ABOUT on About page)
 - Sticky header with smart navigation (page links for Home/About, smooth scroll for sections within same page)
-- Modal interactions for service details using Radix Dialog
+- Modal interactions for service details and video showreel using Radix Dialog
 - All sections feature scroll-triggered animations (fade-in, slide-left, slide-right, scale-in)

 ### Backend Architecture